EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_events

 - period_events function                                           timeseries Description: Search for periodicity in a list of "time tagged" events.
-The search is done by folding the events
+The search is done by folding the events and background event to each trial period.
+In each